jervisfm/rebbr/README.md

 ## Step-by-step Instructions
 In order to reproduce our results, you can follow the step by step instructions that follow.
 As an overview, we will be creating a virtual machine, installing a Linux kernel that includes BBR congestion control, installing [Mahimahi](http://mahimahi.mit.edu/) (a network emulator), and using it to run a series of experiments.
-This whole process should take about **TODO** hours.
+This whole process to replicate our results should take about 8.5 hours.

 We provide instructions for running this experiment on Google Cloud, but you could follow the same instructions on any Ubuntu 16.04 machine, on a local VM for instance.